Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 float level in V) or one string ('channel string'); Output: float.
-Examples: oscilloscope_trigger_low_level('CH2', 0.5) sets the low trigger voltage level of the channel 2 to 500 mV. oscilloscope_trigger_low_level('CH2') returns the current low trigger voltage level of the channel 2.
+Examples: oscilloscope_trigger_low_level('CH2', 0.5) sets the low trigger voltage level of the channel 2 to 500 mV. oscilloscope_trigger_low_level('CH2') returns the current low trigger voltage level of the channel 2 in V.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the low trigger voltage level voltage of one of the channels of the oscilloscope.
 If there is a second argument it will be set as a new low trigger voltage level.
-If there is no second argument the current low trigger voltage level for the specified channel is returned.<br/>
+If there is no second argument the current low trigger voltage level for the specified channel is returned in Volts.<br/>
 For Tektronix 3000 Series the 'channel string' has no meaning and is kept only for consistency.<br/>
 For Tektronix 3000 and 4000 Series also presets 'ECL' and 'TTL' can be used as the first argument.
 ECL sets the threshold level to a preset ECL high level of -1.3 V. TTL sets the threshold level to a preset TTL high level of 1.4 V.<br/>
 ### oscilloscope_command(command)